pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 [scheduler]
 # Splits a table into multiple replication ranges based on the number of Regions, and these ranges can be replicated by multiple TiCDC nodes.
 # Note:
+# 1. Scaling out a single large table is an experimental feature.
+It is not recommended that you use it in the production environment.
-# 1. This parameter only takes effect on Kafka changefeeds and is not supported on MySQL changefeeds.
+# 2. This parameter only takes effect on Kafka changefeeds and is not supported on MySQL changefeeds.
-# 2. TiCDC does not split tables with fewer Regions than this parameter value into multiple replication ranges.
+# 3. TiCDC does not split tables with fewer Regions than this parameter value into multiple replication ranges.
 # region-per-span = 50000

 [sink]